-Article and Interview By Halley Marie Shaw

 HMS: What would you say that a life coach does versus what the *purpose* of a life coach is?

 EW: I think a life coach generally does what their purpose is.
-We ask the client questions about their lives and challenges and allow them to for their own path.
+We ask the clients questions about their lives and challenges and allow them to form their own path.
 The life coach is there to provide motivation and encouragement.